ElliotNB/nimbly/README.md

 	* *Parameters:*
 		* `fullRefresh` - boolean, set to true if the entire component was refreshed, set to false is the refresh only affected part of the component.
 		* `jqOldDom` - jQuery-referenced DocumentFragment of the component's previous display state.

+4. **`_afterInDocument()`** - invoked immediately after the component is inserted into the document for the first time.
+Re-invoked after every full refresh of the component, but not a partial refresh.
+Useful for performing manipulations that must be done in the visible `document`, such as drawing `<canvas>` elements or conditionally sizing elements with JavaScript.

-4. **`_destroy()`** - invoked immediately before a component is destroyed.
+5. **`_destroy()`** - invoked immediately before a component is destroyed.
 A place to perform any component-specific clean-up procedures and avoid memory leaks.

 # Settings